johnnymast/redbox-cli/README.md

 # redbox-cli

-This is a command line parser based on [Climate](https://github.com/thephpleague/climate) by [Joe Tannenbaum](https://github.com/joetannenbaum).
+This is a command-line parser based on [Climate](https://github.com/thephpleague/climate) by [Joe Tannenbaum](https://github.com/joetannenbaum).
 We share a lot of similarities, but I decided to take the getopt route and downgrade the number of lines in the code by 1/4 of the original size.

 ## Documentation

-For detailed documentation of the project you can visit the [documentation page](https://johnnymast.github.io/redbox-cli/).
+For detailed documentation of the project, you can visit the [documentation page](https://johnnymast.github.io/redbox-cli/).

 ## Installation